Roche/pyreadstat/README.md

 For SPSS por files,

-#### SAS
+#### SAS and STATA

 In SAS the user can assign values from .A to .Z and ._ as missing values.
+In Stata values from .a to .z.
 As in SPSS, those are normally translated to NaN.
-However, using user_missing=True with read_sas7bdat will produce values from A to Z and _.
+However, using user_missing=True with read_sas7bdat or read_dta will produce values from A to Z and _ for SAS and a to z for dta.
 In addition a variable missing_user_values will appear in the metadata object, being a list with those values that are user defined missing values.

-At the moment of writing these lines, this is not working for all sas7bdat files: it seems to be working for files produced on windows/32 bit but not for files produced on unix/64 bit, where even files without user defined missing values will throw errors.
+The user may also assign a label to user defined missing values.
+In such case passing the corresponding sas7bcat file to read_sas7bdat or using the option apply_value_formats to read_dta will show those labels instead of the user defined missing value.

 Empty strings are still transtaled as empty strings and not as NaN.

-User defined missing values are currently not supported for file types other than sas7bdat, at the moment.
+User defined missing values are currently not supported for file types other than sas7bdat, sas7bcat and dta at the moment.

 ### Other options